A Community of Caring

 Ministry of Meals The Ministry of Meals provide meals to church members during times of illness or crisis.
 In this ministry, shepherds coordinate and schedule meal delivery through many volunteer cooks.
 The present roster includes 77 cooks and 6 shepherds, but new people are always welcome.
 Contact Jenny Fischer (630.858.0518).

 Stephen Ministry The Stephen Ministry is a well-regarded and long established program in which lay people are trained in the basics of pastoral care giving and commissioned to journey alongside those in the congregation who are going through a difficult transition.
 It might be the loss of a job, or a loved one.
 It might be the birth of a child, or a farewell to one’s children as they leave home for the first time.
 It could be a divorce, or even a marriage.
 Stephen Ministry is not therapy, nor is it a brand of professional counseling.
 Rather, it is faith-centered care giving, a pastoral relationship offered to those who may need more regular and ongoing care than our pastors can provide.
-If you think that you, or someone you love, might benefit from a relationship with a Stephen Minister—or if you are interested in being trained as a Stephen Minister—contact Rev. Seth Ethan Carey (630.460.3096 X 12).
+If you think that you, or someone you love, might benefit from a relationship with a Stephen Minister—or if you are interested in being trained as a Stephen Minister please contact Rev. Kendra Joyner Miller.

-Central DuPage Pastoral Counseling Center FCCGE is an affiliate church for the Central DuPage Pastoral Counseling Center, a non-profit organization that provides affordable, professional pastoral counseling services to the public in an ecumencial setting.
+Central DuPage Pastoral Counseling Center FCCGE is an affiliate church for the Central DuPage Pastoral Counseling Center, a non-profit organization that provides affordable, professional pastoral counseling services to the public in an ecumenical setting.
+If a church member is recommended to CDPCC by one of our staff or clergy, then that person is eligible for a sliding scale discount on services.